Do you get overwhelmed when you walk into a quilt shop and see all the supplies available? Here's a guide to the basic tools you need.

 Marking, Ripping, and Holding Tools:

 I'm pretty old-school with my favorite marking tool - a 7 mm mechanical pencil.
 I switch out the included HB lead with 2B lead.
 The 2B lead leaves a little bit darker line so I don't have to mark twice to get a line I can see.
+Here's a combo pack of pencils and lead.
 Of course, the pencil won't work for marking on the right side of the fabric or where it will be seen.
 Pencil marks are a bugger to get out although an artist eraser or fabric eraser work pretty well but both can stretch your fabric.

 I use a Clover seam ripper exclusively.
 I've tried other brands, but the Clover lasts quite awhile before getting dull.
 It also fits in my hand nicely.